Blasting News ensures the quality and accuracy of its news articles through a curated process.

-If in doubt, the Senior will consult with the Content Manager in order to verify the newsworthiness or validity of an article that has been proposed.
-If there is any doubt as to the validity of the article, the Content Manager may elevate the discussion to the Chief of Publishing who will take the final decision on the content.
+If in doubt, the Reviewer will consult with the editorial newsroom based in London in order to verify the newsworthiness or validity of an article that has been proposed.
+If there is any doubt as to the validity of the article, the editorial newsroom may elevate the discussion to the Head of Content who will take the final decision on the content.

-At all times, the Senior is required to give full and complete feedback to the blaster and the entire feedback chain is then made available to the Content Manager so that they may intervene should a discussion arise as to why an article was or was not published.
+At all times, the Reviewer is required to give full and complete feedback to the blaster and the entire feedback chain is then made available to the editorial newsroom so that they may intervene should a discussion arise as to why an article was or was not published.

 STEP 3 - Second level control conducted by the Blasting News internal editorial content team.

-Once Step 1 and Step 2 have been completed, the proposed article is not necessarily published on the website; it still has to go through an additional verification process taken by Blasting News Content Managers (internal employees based in London) to further control the adherence of the content with Blasting News policies and guidelines, especially for clickbait and fake news content.
+Once Step 1 and Step 2 have been completed, the proposed article is not necessarily published on the website; depending on several factors, the proposed article may still go through an additional pre-publication verification process taken by the Blasting News editorial newsroom based in London to further control the adherence of the content with Blasting News policies and guidelines, especially for clickbait and fake news content.

 B. Controls after publication